Transcriptions and accessibility

 Currency symbols

 • Practice: Money symbols are left as is.
-If there are no money symbol brackets noting the currency and country of origin will be included in the first instance.
+Any chages to this will be noted in the trasncription notes.

 D